Teksta versija

 (3) The Passenger information unit shall refuse to issue the requested passenger data, if the information referred to in Paragraph two of this Section has not been included in the request.

-(4) The authority which submitted the request shall inform a district (city) court based on the location of the authority regarding the issue of passenger data from the Register not later than within 72 hours, by indicating the justification of the urgency for the receipt of passenger data and also the information referred to in Section 11 of this Law.
+(4) The institution which submitted the request shall inform a district (city) court based on the location of the institution regarding the issue of passenger data from the Register not later than within 72 hours, by indicating the justification of the urgency for the receipt of passenger data and also the information referred to in Section 11 of this Law.

-(6) If the judge has determined that a request of an authority and issuance of passenger data is unjustified, the competent authority shall inform the Passenger information unit thereof and immediately delete the received passenger data.
+(6) If the judge has determined that a request of an institution and issuance of passenger data is unjustified, the relevant institution shall inform the Passenger information unit thereof and immediately delete the received passenger data.

 (7) The Passenger information unit shall terminate the issuance of passenger data from the Register if the consent of a judge has not been received within 72 hours.